orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 		- auto-join local server if last logout was there. per device, allow to (goto position of this device)
 		- non-local servers you'd join via the menu, with a last visited on this instance? or in general.
 - location could just be a lace in a program for UI. with triggers to leave it etc.
+- Keyboard keys per context one is in, configured by looking at program graphs.

 ---